Student or Learner

 a) It is clear that John didin't see the play.

-Ok, if it comes to the sentence a) It is clear [that John didn't see the play] part in bracket is a noun clause (object noun clause), the noun clause as the name itself says it must have a subject (John), finite verb (didn't) and object (the play); it is the result of extraposition???
-'That John didn't see the play is clear.' is also correct, and the two sentences are an example of extraposition.
+Ok, if it comes to the sentence a) It is clear [that John didn't see the play] part in bracket is a noun clause (object noun clause), the noun clause as the name itself says it must have a subject (John), finite verb (didn't) and object (the play); it is the result of extraposition??? [that John didn't see the play] is clear.

-Why the second is ungrammatical??? it is clear [the news] see above in bracket NP
+Why the second is ungrammatical??? it is clear [the news] in bracket NP